gruhn/awesome-naming/README.md

 ## Machine Learning

 - [Confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) - A tabular summary of a classifiers "confusion", i.e. how often it thought to make correct predictions when it actually didn't.
 - [Decision boundary](https://en.wikipedia.org/wiki/Decision_boundary) - A boundary dividing the space of possible data points.
 Here you decide, everything on this side is SPAM, everything on that side is not.
+- [Training](https://en.wikipedia.org/wiki/Training,_validation,_and_test_data_sets) - The process of showing the machine a bunch of exapmles, until learns what we want from it.

 ## Programming Languages